How to Build a Loan App: A Beginner’s Guide to Fintech Success

 If you’re still wondering how to build a loan app and how much it costs, this guide can help.
 It covers everything you need to know, from the development process to staying compliant with regulations.

-I. A Snapshot of the Money Lending App Market
+I. A Snapshot of the Loan App Market

 Before we dive into the numbers, it’s worth highlighting one key player in the push for financial digitalization: mobile banking.
 Even before the pandemic, mobile banking was gaining traction, but COVID-19 caused a significant jump in demand for remote financial services.
 A survey by Boston Consulting Group found that over 40% of people aged 18-34 began using online or mobile banking for the first time as the pandemic unfolded.
 In the U.S. alone, 78% of people now prefer to bank online or through a banking app.